Being a responsible driver means following the rules of the road, being courteous towards other motorists, and carrying sufficient auto insurance.

 Drivers found to be without the proper insurance coverage may have their vehicle’s registration suspended until the proper coverage is implemented.
 Drivers are expected to return registration documents and their vehicle’s license plate within ten days of receiving notice.
 Failure to do so may result in additional fines and penalties.

-Contact Martinez, Hart, Thompson & Sanchez, P.C. today to discuss your accident and the circumstances surrounding it.
+Contact Martinez, Hart, Sanchez & Romero, P.C. today to discuss your accident and the circumstances surrounding it.
 We’ll take any information you have and use it to analyze your case, examine your insurance coverages, and prepare a plan for your automobile personal injury claim.